-Caminos al Futuro is a full scholarship program which seeks to cultivate leadership potential and scholarship in students who desire to shape issues impacting Hispanic and Latino communities.
+Caminos al Futuro is a fully funded program which seeks to cultivate leadership and scholarship in students who desire to shape issues impacting Hispanic and Latino communities.
 Tuition, room and board, and travel are covered.

-is a full scholarship program open to Native American, Alaska Native and Native Hawaiian rising junior and senior high school students who want to learn about intergovernmental relations between tribal governments and the federal government.
+INSPIRE is a full scholarship program open to Native American, Alaska Native, and Native Hawaiian rising junior and senior high school students who want to learn about intergovernmental relations between tribal governments and the federal government.

-The science,technology, engineeringand math (STEM) scholarship opportunity is available to students who live in Washington, D.C. and who attend a D.C.
-Public or Public Charter school.
-Applicants who meet these eligibility requirements and who apply to the College Intensive Students who apply for the Introduction to Engineering course (3 credits), or the Summer Immersion non-credit programs in biomedical engineering, pre-medicine, crime scene investigation, computer science and robotics will automatically be considered.
+The DC STEM scholarship opportunity is available to students who live in Washington, D.C. and who attend a D.C.
+Public or Public Charter school and apply to STEM courses such as Introduction to Engineering (3 credits), or the Summer Immersion non-credit programs in biomedical engineering, pre-medicine, crime scene investigation, computer science, and robotics.

 Address: 2100 Foxhall Rd, NW